Lucia Small • Founder, Director, Editor, Producer

 Small and Pincus were invited as fellows to the Sundance Institute Documentary Story and Edit Labs in 2013 with their final collaboration ONE CUT, ONE LIFE (2014).
 Described as a bookend to Ed's ground-breaking DIARIES, the film begins after Lucia loses two close friends to sudden, violent deaths and Ed is diagnosed with a terminal illness.
 Experimenting with two points of view, the film follows the journey of the filmmaker friends striving to capture life's beauty in the face of death while also grappling with the moral dilemma of making the film against Ed’s wife’s wishes and his strong desire for final artistic expression.
 Shortly after Ed’s passing, Lucia screened the film at Full Frame Documentary Film Festival, the Independent Film Festival of Boston, and The New York Film Festival.
 In 2015, ONE CUT, ONE LIFE opened theatrically (First Run Features) to rave reviews and multiple critic’s picks.

-When Small is not making her own films, she loves working as an editor and story consultant for others.
+When Small is not making her own films, she works as an editor and story consultant for others.
 Credits include: Brittany Huckabees’ AFTER FIRE (2016) which premiered at DOC NYC, Gerald Peary’s ARCHIE’S BETTY (2015) which premiered at the Buenos Aires International Film Festival, and Lyda Kuth’s LOVE AND OTHER ANXIETIES (2010) which premiered at Camden International Film Festival.

 With a background in environmental activism and art, Small got her career start in public radio.
 Most notably, she helped launch and worked at NPR’s first environmental news magazine program LIVING ON EARTH.
 When Small switched to film, she worked in both fiction and nonfiction, quickly gravitating to the role of producer.
 Small has produced several award-winning projects for ITVS, PBS, and American Public Television, including Beth Harrington's THE BLINKING MADONNA AND OTHER MIRACLES (1995), Laurel Chiten's THE JEW IN THE LOTUS (1997), and Katrina Brown’s TRACES OF THE TRADE (2008).